babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 ### 3.1.
 Sync through a network snapshot

+Snapshot syncing is the fastest way to get your node up to date with the network.
+A snapshot is a compressed backup of the blockchain data taken at a specific height.
+Instead of processing all blocks from the beginning, you can download and import this snapshot to quickly reach a recent block height.

 <!-- TODO: Specify height -->
 You can obtain the network snapshot containing blocks up to height `X` from [here](./network-artifacts/bbn-test-5.tar.gz).

 <!-- TODO: We can add other snapshot sources as they appear -->
 To extract the snapshot, utilize the following command:

 ```shell